When Do I Need a Permit?

 You will be notified when your application is approved.
 Once the permit is issued, you must print out and keep a stamped copy of the plans on site.
 Any changes in construction must have prior written approval.

 Inspections will be required at various stages of construction.
-The inspection checklist will be kept with the approved plans on the construction site.
-Agents of the City of Peachtree City Building Department shall have access to subject permit location for the purpose of making inspections at reasonable hours until a Certificate of Occupancy/Completion is issued or until work under said permit is completed and/or approved.
+Agents of the City of Peachtree City Building Department shall have access to the property for inspections at reasonable hours until a Certificate of Occupancy/Completion is issued or until all work is completed and/or approved.

 All litter and scrap building materials must be cleaned up by 5 p.m. each Friday per Peachtree City Ordinance.
 Streets must be kept clean of mud and debris at all times.